DoD-Platform-One/Twistlock/docs/overview.md

 The Collections column shows to which collection a resource belongs.
 The color assigned to a collection distinguishes objects that belong to specific collections.
 This is useful when multiple collections are displayed simultaneously.
 Collections can also be assigned arbitrary text tags to make it easier for users to associate other metadata with a collection.

-Please review the BigBang [Architecture Document](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/master/charter/packages/twistlock/Architecture.md) for more information about it's role within BigBang.

 ## Granting Egress to Blocked Services

-When Istio hardening is enabled through the settings `istio.enabled` and `istio.enabled.hardened`, a sidecar is injected into the twistlock namespace.
+When Istio hardening is enabled through the settings `istio.enabled` and `istio.hardened.enabled`, a sidecar is injected into the twistlock namespace.
 This sidecar limits network traffic to 'REGISTRY_ONLY', effectively blocking access to external services.

 > **Note:** Access to external services will be blocked.